Leviticus 10 – The Conduct of Priests

 a.
 By those who come near Me I must be regarded as holy: Many think they can come their own way before God and do their own thing in His presence.
 But God demands to be regarded as holy by all those who come near to Him.

 i.
 Make no mistake: We can come to God just as we are, but we may not come to Him any way we please.
-We must come the way He has provided, the way made in Jesus Christ.
+We must come the way He has provided, the way made by Jesus Christ.

 · I must be regarded as holy means that God will show His holiness.